Frequently Asked Questions

 How many times may a candidate take the exam?

-Candidates are permitted to take each portion a maximum of three times per calendar year.
+Candidates are permitted to take the exam a maximum of three times per year.

 How frequently may a candidate take the exam?